 The University of Arizona College of Medicine - Tucson Division of Cardiology offers sub-specialty training in advanced heart failure, heart transplantation and mechanical circulatory support.
-Newly accredited in April of 2017, fellowship positions are available for incoming fellows July 2018 and 2019.

 The advanced heart failure fellowship is a one-year program devoted to clinical training and research under the direction of dedicated heart failure cardiology faculty and cardiothoracic surgeons.
 The clinical rotations provide broad exposure to medical and surgical management for advanced heart failure.
 This transplant program has performed more than 900 heart transplant since the 1980s.
 There is a robust mechanical circulatory support program including a range of ventricular assist devices including the total artificial heart.